 Jeff is a frequent global speaker and writer on security topics ranging from the very technical to more high level, CxO-focused topics such as Security TCO and metrics.
 In addition to the Microsoft Security Blog, Jeff is also a contributor on the Trustworthy Computing Blog and The Security Decode blog on CSOOnline.

 Jeff earned a Masters in Computer Engineering at the University of Southern California and a Bachelor of Science in Computer and Electrical Engineering at Purdue University.

-In his early years at Microsoft, Tim served in several roles including Program Manager in the Windows Networking team – Core Operating Systems Division, Technical Lead on the Security Incident Response team in the Product Support Services (PSS) Security team and Technical Lead on the PSS Windows Server Networking team.
+In his early years at Microsoft, Tim served in several roles including Program Manager on the Windows Networking team in Microsoft’s Core Operating Systems Division, and the Technical Lead on both Microsoft’s customer facing Security Incident Response team and Enterprise Networking team.

-Tim earned a Master's degree in Business Administration (MBA) at Seattle University and a Bachelor of Arts (BA) degree at the University of Alberta.
-Tim also holds several technical certifications including CISSP, MCSE, MCSA, including a Computer Systems Technology diploma from the Northern Alberta Institute of Technology.
+Tim earned an MBA at Seattle University and a BA at the University of Alberta.
+Tim also holds several technical certifications including CISSP, MCSE, as well as a Computer Systems Technology diploma from the Northern Alberta Institute of Technology.